oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     - You can view/edit the target database name and description.
     - You can view the Oracle Cloud Identifier (OCID), when the target database was registered, the compartment name to where the target database was registered, the database type (Autonomous Database), and the connection protocol (TLS).
 The information varies depending on the target database type.
-    - You have options to edit connection details (change the connection protocol), move the target database registration to another compartment, deregister the target database, and add tags.
+    - You have options to edit connection details (change the connection protocol), move the target database to another compartment, deregister the target database, and add tags.

     ![Target Database Details page](images/target-database-details-page.png "Target Database Details page")